siconos/siconos/Docs/sphinx/install_guide/install_guide.rst

   set(siconos_python_install "user" CACHE STRING "Install mode for siconos python package")
   # List of components to build and installed
   # List of siconos component to be installed
-  # complete list = Numerics Kernel Control Mechanics IO
+  # complete list = externals numerics kernel control mechanics io
-  set(COMPONENTS_DIRS Numerics Kernel CACHE INTERNAL "List of siconos components to build and install")
+  set(COMPONENTS externals numerics kernel CACHE INTERNAL "List of siconos components to build and install")